morrison93/IoT-LoRaWAN-LoPy4-Python/README.md

 Project was developed in MicroPython, and uses LoRa ISM frequencies to transmit from prototype to nodes and WIFI to transmit data through IP to The Things Network.

-This project was developed by me in the Madeira island, Portugal as a part of a scholarship under the LARGESCALE project with grant no. 32474 by Fundação para a Ciência e a Tecnologia (FCT) and Portuguese National Funds (PIDDAC).
+This project was developed in the Madeira island, Portugal as a part of a scholarship under the LARGESCALE project with grant no. 32474 by Fundação para a Ciência e a Tecnologia (FCT) and Portuguese National Funds (PIDDAC).
 It is also supported by the funding from Projeto Estratégico UID/EEA/50009/2019 (ARDITI/LARSyS).
 It is also supported by Programa de Cooperación INTERREG V-A España-Portugal MAC